|

 The Pantomime opened on Boxing Day - December 26 - as was

 the custom in England.
-Time's have changed, but in Jamaica,
+Times have changed, but in Jamaica,

 Boxing Day remains constant as the opening day for Pantomime.